logo2

 Sanborn map - Nov 1907

 The "City Bottling Works" and Saam were last listed in the 1912 directory (5).
 Saam then died on 05 Sep 1914 at the age of 43 and was buried in Forest Hill Cemetery, Houghton (6).
-His death certificate listed his occupation as hotel keeper (6).
+His death certificate listed his occupation as hotel keeper (6), so it seems he was not running the bottling works at the time of his death.

 Based on his history, Saam's bottling works started in 1906 and ended in 1912 to 1914.
 For this duration, we expected him to have used more than just two bottles.
 His bottles have date codes for 1906 and 1908, thus they were purchased in the first few years of his operation.
 Was he able to reuse the bottles for many years, or are there more bottles yet to be discovered?